assertdevelopments/promise-poc/README.md

 Welcome to Promise POC!

-Promise POC is a proof of concept for the Promise HTTP Streaming Framework.
+Promise POC is a proof of concept for the Promise Streaming Framework.
 Promise is a JAX-RS extension that allow you to stream large and small streams of data in a memory efficient, time optimized and controlled way.

 The goals of this proof of concept are:
 - prove that the solution works